mosra/m.css/doc/doxygen.rst

 :ini:`HTML_OUTPUT`              The output will be written here :ini:`TAGFILES`                 Used to discover what base URL to prepend to
                                 external references
-:ini:`IMAGE_PATHS`              Used to discover where Doxygen gets the image
-                                files
 :ini:`HTML_EXTRA_STYLESHEET`    List of CSS files to include.
 Relative paths
                                 are also searched relative to the
                                 ``dox2html5.py`` script.
 See below for more